 Allow pork to rest for 5 to 10 minutes before serving.

-I hope that you and your family enjoy this one pan pork and roasted vegetables recipe as much as we do.
+I hope that you and your family enjoy this one-pan pork and roasted vegetable recipe as much as we do.

 If you do decide to give it a try, I would love to hear how you like it in the comments section at the bottom of the post.

 Love sheet pan dinner recipes?
-Try this sheet pan chili lime salmon recipe next!
+Try my easy sheet pan shrimp fajitas, sheet pan chili lime salmon recipe, or this sheet pan pizza next!

 - 1.5 lbs baby or fingerling potatoes, chopped